Evert Lundquist: Concerns regarding economics and art

-Dilemma of self-interpretation & the beginning of reinterpretation
+Dilemma of self-interpretation and the beginning of reinterpretation

 Despite the acclaim Lundquist continued to receive in Sweden, leading to his recognition as a key figure in Swedish Modern Art, The Wall Street Journal reported in 2010 that Lundquist's legacy was confronting a dilemma: it was suffering from the public's rather "old fashioned" views of his work.
 These views had, at least partially, become firmly established by the strict interpretations put forth by Lundquist himself.
 Lundquist's own desire to determine how he and his works would be viewed may have contributed to the public's inability to recognize his work as forward-looking and innovative.
 The Wall Street Journal stated that the public did not recognize that Lundquist was "... capable of a spontaneity that recalls America's Jackson Pollock rather than Europe's Old Masters."
 The public's old-fashioned concepts, or more preciously how these concepts had evolved into the public's consciousness, may be easy to understand.
 Lundquist's contemporaneous critics, as well as art historians, had the task of classifying where Lundquist's art "stood".
 As with any developing artist, art critics may initially have varying interpretations of the artist's work.
 Methodology in developing an interpretation of art can vary, but would generally depend on the freedom to explore and exchange of ideas, which at times may be apart from the direct input of the works creator.
 Some interpretations may not be in complete agreement with the stated intention of the artist.
 With Lundquist, it may have been initially easier, and tempting, for contemporary critics to describe his work's by "intentionalism/intentism".
 Lundquist, as an established and respected artist, was directly describing to the causal viewer and to the scholar what his work meant and equally importantly what meaning(s) they did not have.
 However Lundquist's directives, if taken at face value by critics, may have limited valid speculation and critical assessment of the works.
 Simply put, Lundquist may have created a box into which he squarely put himself.
 With Lundquist's decision to withdraw from the outside art world, the box he had created was sealed.
 He had effectively prevented a dialogue about his artwork in the broader art world.
 In Sweden, those who knew him and knew of his personal desire to create his own narrative may have allowed him to do just that without much in depth review.
 Given Lundquist's stature within the tight knit world of Swedish art, open discussions about the deeper implications of his works and the man himself, discussions Lundquist would reject if they did not follow his narrative, would wait until after his death.